 Please note that this strict rule regarding electronic devices has been implemented in order to give competitors the deepest possible experience in nature and disconnection from the digital world.

-GPS DEVICE POLICY FOR G2G
+GPS DEVICE POLICY

 Participants may use a GPS location device (such as Spot, Garmin or similar) while on the course however they are required to adhere to the following rules: